The Blueprint For Getting Lean, While Enjoying Life

 While the whole idea of training on an empty stomach might take some time getting round to, it is an incredibly potent metabolic disruptor, and resilience builder.
 During such a session, you take on considerable stress, and the body adapts to meet it.

 Intermittent fasting by itself does wonders for eroding insulin resistance, the aforementioned blocker of fat loss.
 And as it happens, training works along the same lines.
 You’re getting a synergistic effect that pushes back against the biggest impediment to your summer dreams.

 Insulin resistance can’t be understated.
 You don’t need to be holding visible fat in order to be a victim.
-A huge chunk of the western population have pre-diabetes, characterised by insulin resistance.
+A huge chunk of the western population has pre-diabetes, characterised by insulin resistance.
 And as long as you have it, you won’t just be in danger of being moved along to Type 2.
 Carbs won’t absorb well, fat loss will stay suppressed, and there’ll be a constant influx of inflammation, which is the biggest driver of disease.

 Not to mention, fasting itself feels great.
 It’s a natural detox that’s always going to trump whatever you can get by whipping up a kale shake.
 Judging it as a diet, fasting is extremely similar to the effects of carnivore.
-There’s more ketones, less toxins, suppressed hunger, and enhanced fat burning.
+There’s more ketones, fewer toxins, suppressed hunger, and enhanced fat burning.
 The apex lifestyle is all about synergy.
-Each of the levers match perfectly with each other, and that’s bound to end up with better results and a primed physique.
+Each of the levers matches perfectly with each other, and that’s bound to end up with better results and a primed physique.